Published on 28/12/2025

 Introduction:

 Corrective and Preventive Action (CAPA) programs serve as a cornerstone in pharmaceutical quality management systems.
 Their primary goal is to identify, address, and mitigate quality issues, ensuring that products meet regulatory standards and patient safety requirements.
 Despite their importance, the enforcement of CAPA programs often falls short, leading to compliance challenges and potential risks in pharmaceutical manufacturing.
-In this blog post, we explore the intricacies of CAPA programs, focusing on the enforcement challenges and offering practical solutions to enhance their effectiveness in
+In this blog post, we explore the intricacies of CAPA programs, focusing on the enforcement challenges and offering practical solutions to enhance their effectiveness in the pharmaceutical industry.

 Challenges and Issues: